astro-hippie/owbz_lulcc/README.md

 `lulcc_rf_2015.py` runs the experiment to optimize the random forest number of trees and number of variable per split parameters.
 Results saved as a csv containing all of the accuracy metrics and confusion matrices for every combination of parameters.

 `lulcc_rf_allTimes.py` runs the random forest algorithm with a defined number of trees and variables per split.
 This runs the final results used in the paper, classifying all 3 time periods and saving results for 10 classes, 9 classes, and 8 classes.
 The 9 class results are not mentioned in the manuscript.
 The results are saved as json files, 1 file for each time period contained the accruacy metrics and confusion matrices for all 3 class combinations.
+This script also exports the final resulting maps as GeoTiffs to your Google Drive.

 `rf_graphs.py` contains the code used to generate the sensitivity analysis plot in the manuscript as well as the NDVI and precipitation time series graphs in the manuscript.